Learnware-LAMDA/Beimingwu/docs/README.md

 npm install -g pnpm
 ```

-4. Install dependencies
-   Make sure you are in the root directory `Beiming-System/docs/` of this project.
+4. Install dependencies: Make sure you are in the root directory `Beiming-System/docs/` of this project.

 ```bash
 pnpm install